simbigo/colorito/docs/en/basic/introduction.md

 ### What is Colorito?

 Colorito is an open source PHP image manipulation library.
 The library is based on ImageMagick tools.
 It provides an easier way to create, edit and compose images.
 It can read and write images in a variety of formats (over 200) including PNG, JPEG, JPEG-2000, GIF, TIFF, DPX, EXR, WebP, Postscript, PDF, and SVG.
-Use Imager to resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves.
+Use Colorito to resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves.

 Colorito is an great image-to-image converter.
 It can convert an image in just about any image format to any other image format.